satellite-image-deep-learning/techniques/README.md

 #
 ## Object detection
-Onject detection is the task of placing a box around the bounds of an object (i.e. creating a bounding box).
+Object detection is the task of placing a box around the bounds of an object (i.e. creating a bounding box).
 Typical use cases are detecting vehicles, aircraft & ships.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 For the same reason, object detection datasets are inherently imbalanced, since the area of background typically dominates over the area of the objects to be detected.
 In general object detection performs well on large objects, and gets increasingly difficult as the objects get smaller & more densely packed.
 Model accuracy falls off rapidly as image resolution degrades, so it is common for object detection to use very high resolution imagery, e.g. 30cm RGB.
 A particular characteristic of aerial images is that objects can be oriented in any direction, so using rotated bounding boxes which align with the object can be crucial for extracting measurements of the length and width of an object.

 <details><summary>links</summary>
 <p>